Veny

 Veny (stylized in all caps, born October 27, 1998) is the ring-name of a Japanese professional wrestler currently working as a freelancer.
-She is best known for being with other wrestling promotions such as Pro Wrestling Wave and Seadlinnng.
+She (Note: Veny prefers she/her pronouns over they/them, and any "genderless" moniker is usually a translation error.) is best known for being with other wrestling promotions such as Pro Wrestling Wave and Seadlinnng.
 She is the first known transgender wrestler from Japan, having made her debut in 2015.
 She was formerly known as Asuka (朱崇花).

 Professional wrestling career

 Pro Wrestling Wave (2015-present)

 Veny made her debut as a professional wrestler in Pro Wrestling Wave on August 9, 2015 in a losing effort to Yuu Yamagata.
 She participated in the Catch the Wave tournament in 2016, competing in the Mandarin Orange block against Dash Chisako, Yuki Miyazaki and Hibiscus Mii, finishing with two points.
 Veny competed at the Hana Kimura Produce HANA on August 7, 2016, where she teamed with Masato Inaba and Super Delfin to defeat Abdullah Kobayashi, Hayate and Kyoko Kimura in a six-person tag team match.
 Veny participated in the Catch The Wave 2018 Tournament, competing in the Crazy Block against Rina Yamashita, Nagisa Nozaki, Ryo Mizunami, Yumi Ohka and Miyuki Takase, finishing with a total of three points, and receiving a technique award due to competing while injured.
 Veny won the Wave Single Championship at Anivarsario Wave 2018 on August 19, where she defeated Takumi Iroha.

 On July 17, 2023, Veny won the annual Catch the Wave tournament.
 She announced days later that she would be permanently changing her ring name to Veny.